holidaycheck/tech-blog/_posts/2023-12-11-augmented-reality-in-travel-applications.md

 This experiment was more of an opportunity to broaden my horizons and test something new, to play with it.
 Doing this in a product context made it even more exciting.

 Fast-forward 2 years, through our explorations at HolidayCheck, we've seen firsthand how the synergy of AI and AR can revolutionize travel experiences.
+In this context, I would also like to thank Konark Modi, who, with his expertise in AI, is always on the lookout on how technology can further help our Urlaubers.

 Our geo-based camera app is just the beginning.
 As we continue to blend AI with AR, we're expanding our technological horizons and paving the way for a new era of personalized and immersive travel.
 Join us in this exciting journey to reshape the future of travel.